dilner1/Connect-4/README.md

 ## Submit Button

-Created a function that allowed submit button to also redirect to the game
+Created a function that allowed submit button to also redirect to the game however POST method was causing an issue - for now am using GET.
 ![Submit error message](assets/Images/post_error_message.png)

 ## Unfixed Bugs